chase-robbins/Lightningbase/README.md

 - 🏗️ **Monorepo Structure**: Organized architecture with shared code
 - 🚀 **Ready-to-deploy**: Configuration for Firebase hosting and GitHub Actions
 - 🛠️ **Developer Experience**: ESLint, Prettier, and TypeScript for a great DX
+- ⚡ **Streamlined Workflow**: Single command to install dependencies and build components in parallel

 ## Project Structure